zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-building-sites/03-merging-site-template-changes.md

 Site Administrators can also add data to Site Template applications.
 For example, Site Template Administrators can add the Wiki app to a Site Template page and use the Wiki to create lots of articles.
 When a Liferay Administrator creates a Site from a Site Template, data is copied from the Site Template's apps to the Site's apps.
 The preferences of the Site's apps are updated with the IDs of the copied data.
 For example, if a Site is created from a Site Template that has a Wiki app with lots of wiki articles, the wiki articles are copied from the Site Template's scope to the Site's scope and the Site's Wiki app is updated with the IDs of the copied wiki articles.

->**Important:** App data (such as Message Board categories), fragment-based pages, related resources, and permissions on resources are only copied from a Site Template to a Site when that Site is *first* created based on the template.
+>**Important:** App data (such as Message Board categories), fragment-based pages, related resources, and permissions on resources are only copied from a Site Template to a Site when that site is *first* created based on the template.
 No changes made to these entities are propagated to the Site after the Site is created.
 Neither are such changes propagated to a Site by the *Reset* or *Reset and Propagate* features.

 ## Resolving Site Template Merge Conflicts